RetroReversing/retroReversing/pages/SourceCode/DecompiledRetailConsoleGames.md

 {% include link-to-other-site.html url="https://github.com/camthesaxman/zeldasource" description="This is a work in progress disassembly of The Legend of Zelda for the Nintendo Entertainment System, it uses CC65 to assemble back in to the original ROM" image="https://upload.wikimedia.org/wikipedia/en/4/41/Legend_of_zelda_cover_%28with_cartridge%29_gold.png" title="Disassembly of Legend of Zelda"  %}

 ### Mario Bros
-{% include link-to-other-site.html url="https://github.com/RussianManSMWC/Mario-Bros.-Dis" description="Fully complete disassembly of Mega Man 3 by Raidenthequick, it compiles into the US version of the ROM with the xkas assembler" image="https://upload.wikimedia.org/wikipedia/en/4/49/Megaman3_box.jpg" title="Full disassembly of Mega Man 3 (NES)"  %}
+{% include link-to-other-site.html url="https://github.com/RussianManSMWC/Mario-Bros.-Dis" description="Disassembly of Mario Bros for the NES" image="https://upload.wikimedia.org/wikipedia/en/4/49/Megaman3_box.jpg" title="Full disassembly of Mario Bros (NES)"  %}

 ### Mega Man 3
 {% include link-to-other-site.html url="https://github.com/Raidenthequick/megaman3-disassembly" description="Fully complete disassembly of Mega Man 3 by Raidenthequick, it compiles into the US version of the ROM with the xkas assembler" image="https://upload.wikimedia.org/wikipedia/en/4/49/Megaman3_box.jpg" title="Full disassembly of Mega Man 3 (NES)"  %}